SKrotkih/SimpleOrganizer/README.md

 - add events to the Reminder app
 - Core Data on iCloud (backend).

+## Requirements

+- Xcode 6
+- iOS 8

+## Author

+Sergey Krotkih

+## License

+SwiftOrganizer is available under the MIT license.
+See the LICENSE file for more info.

+## Update

 16.07.2015: Added task list menu 'Activity'.
 Have used UIActivityViewController for that.
 Have made three menu items:  Erase Task, New Task and Switch DB type.
+17.07.2015: Added Sharing Extension
+18.07.2015: Added Today Extension.
+Widjet